openrport/openrport/docs/no02-api-auth.md

 sqlite> INSERT INTO users VALUES('admin','$2y$05$zfvuP4PvjsNWTqRFLdswEeRzETE2KiZONJQyVn7T3ZV5qcYAlmNWO');
 sqlite> INSERT INTO groups VALUES('admin','Administrators');
 ```
 This creates a user `admin` with the password `password`.
-To use another password, create the apropiated bycrypt hash [here](https://bcrypt-generator.com/).
+To use another password, create the appropriate bcrypt hash [here](https://bcrypt-generator.com/).

 #### API Usage examples